DataHighway-DHX/documentation/docs/whitepaper.md

 ### API

 * Expose API endpoints, such as to access data from the data market, which may be roaming-specific.
-Refer to the <a href="#Technical-Model" class="pretty-link-colored">API</a>.
+Refer to the <a href="#Technical-Model" class="pretty-link-colored">API Section</a>.

 <div class="page-break"></div>